 Here are links to specific sections within the packing list:

-- Headgear: From hats, beanies and balaclavas, to headlamps and sunglasses, we cover it all in this section
+- Headgear: From hats, beanies and balaclavas, to headlamps and sunglasses, I cover it all in this section

 - Footwear: Your feet are what get you to the top of Kilimanjaro.
 Read this section to understand what type of hiking boots you need, as well as which trekking socks are required